siesta-project/aiida_siesta_plugin/README.md

 Use your own installation of the database, and your own computers and codes.

-You need to work on a specially patched copy of aiida_core that works around a few issues relevant to the Siesta plugin:
+You need to work on a specially patched copy of aiida_core that works around a few issues relevant to the Siesta plugin.
+Assuming that you are at the top-level of	the Siesta AiiDA plugin hierarchy, do:

        git clone https://github.com/vdikan/aiida_core
        cd aiida_core